-Housing Authority of Bexar County is a public housing agency in San Antonio, Texas that participates in the Section 8 Housing Choice Voucher, and Public Housing programs.
+Housing Authority of Bexar County is a Public Housing Agency in San Antonio, Texas that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.

 Housing Authority of Bexar County serves Bexar County.

 The Housing Authority of Bexar County (HABC) Section 8 Housing Choice Voucher waiting list is currently closed.
 It was last open for one month from June 2017 until July 2017.
 There is no notice of when this waiting list will reopen.